Florida Grapefruit League spring training guide

 For those whose travels will take them to Port St. Lucie, Jupiter or West Palm Beach, consider going a little farther south down I-95 to check out the Miami area.
 See our Miami sports travel guide for all the happenings there.

-If you’re planning to see the Tigers in Lakeland, or simply intend to pass through, check out all the amusement parks the Orlando area has to offer.
-There’s Walt Disney World, of course, but also Universal Orlando Resort, SeaWorld, Legoland Florida and more.
-You can find a full list of Orlando-area amusement parks here.
+If you’re planning to see the Tigers in Lakeland, or simply intend to pass through, you’re as close as the Grapefruit League will get you to Orlando.
+So consider a side trip to check out all the amusement parks the Orlando area has to offer.

 You’ll have plenty of opportunities to see other sports during your Grapefruit League sojourn.
-Consider checking out the NHL’s Lightning at Amalie Arena in Tampa, the NBA’s Magic at Amway Center in Orlando, the NHL’s Panthers at FLA Live Arena in Sunrise (west of Fort Lauderdale), or the NBA’s Heat at Miami-Dade Arena in Miami.
+Consider checking out the NHL’s Lightning at Amalie Arena in Tampa, the NBA’s Magic at Kia Center in Orlando, the NHL’s Panthers at Amerant Bank Arena in Sunrise (west of Fort Lauderdale), or the NBA’s Heat at Kaseya Center in Miami.